 Reads are then aligned using:

-Bowtie2for ChIP-Seq and DNase-Seq experiments.
+Bowtie2for ChIP-Seq, DNase-Seq and ATAC-Seq experiments.

 STARfor RNA-Seq experiments.